apecloud/kubeblocks/docs/user_docs/installation/install-with-kbcli/install-kubeblocks-with-kbcli.md

 If you want to install KubeBlocks with a specified version, follow the steps below.

-1. View the available version.
+1. View the available versions.

    ```bash
    kbcli kubeblocks list-versions